nats-io/nats-connector-framework/README.md

 * io.nats.connector.plugins - Out of the box plugins, developed by Apcera.

 ## Configuration
-On the NATS side, it is very simple, simply set java properties NATS will use.
-(See jnats)
+NATS configuration is set through the jnats client library properties and passed into the jvm.
+The properties are described [here](http://nats-io.github.io/jnats/io/nats/client/Constants.html)

-There is only one NATS connector parameter, which specifies the plugin class used.
+There is only one NATS connector property, which specifies the plugin class used.

 com.io.nats.connector.plugin=classname of the plugin